Growing with AI: Washington’s Agricultural Future

 Imagine how AI could enable robust food production in Washington for future generations.
 This discussion is open to those who participated in previous webinar sessions.
 Participants will receive a separate link to register.

-The Growing with AI Initiative is generously supported by
+The Growing with AI WEBINAR SERIES IS supported by